Updated May 2019

 - Nungnung waterfall, far up north of Bali, deep in the jungle, being one of the most powerful waterfalls we have ever seen, the entrance fee is at 10000(0.67USD) rupiah

 Bali is truly the land of the waterfall.
-Whatever vibe you want to get you can get it in Bali either you want the powerful one, a more private one, deep in the jungle one or the cave one, you can literally get it all.
-The most waterfall comes with the fee of 10,000(0.67USD) Rupiah especially the popular ones.
+Whatever vibe you want to get you can get it in Bali either you want the powerful one, a more private one, deep in the jungle one of the cave one, you can literally get it all.
+The most waterfall comes with a fee of 10,000(0.67USD) Rupiah especially the popular ones.